Kairotic/liveloom/paper/paper.md

 opportunity to experiment more with creating extra binding points at the selvage by hand.
 The results did indeed turn out to be interesting, the resulting weave curiously appearing to be much more uniform than the draft pattern.
-As the long threads stepped one weft to the left, they cycled between white and blue, over a steep diagonal.
+As the long threads stepped one warp to the left, they cycled between white and blue, over a steep diagonal.
 This time, the resulting motif reminded me of quipu knots.